jon-heard/obsidian-inline-scripts/README.md

     - Have shortcut autocomplete react to parameter types (when they are provided by the syntax string)
     - have release announcements be based on what version you have in settings (can show multiple in a row, if you are behind enough).
     - Add a "donate" button to the bottom of the settings (or coffee?).
 Make it look prettier (the paypal logo, vs the "donate")
     - allow links that run shortcuts on click.
-The text of the link turns into the result of the shortcut, while the target of the link stays at the shortcut.
+The target of the link stays at the shortcut, but the output text either gets appended to the document end OR replaces the link's text.
     - have a sidebar panel for shortcut buttons - buttons that, when clicked, trigger a shortcut.
         - button settings include:
             - button text